The Bankrate promise

 Get quotes from other car insurance companies

-Rates are certainly a crucial factor when looking for a new carrier, but there are other considerations.
-Finding out the insurance company’s reputation for customer service, financial strength ratings and ease of use online or with an app are other important things you may want to include.
+Rates are certainly a crucial factor when looking for a new carrier, but there are other considerations as well.
+Finding out the insurance company’s reputation for customer service, financial strength ratings and ease of use online or with an app are other important things you may want to look at.

-Whether you choose a new carrier or stay with your current one, be sure to review all available discounts for your policy.
-You may qualify for new ones since your last renewal, such as if you purchased a new vehicle or took a defensive driving course.
-Discounts are an easy way to save and can make a big impact on your overall costs.
+Whether you choose a new carrier or stay with your current one, be sure to review all available car insurance discounts for your policy.
+You may qualify for new ones since your last renewal, including savings if you purchased a new vehicle or took a defensive driving course.
+Discounts are an easy way to potentially save and can make a big impact on your overall costs.
+Here are some common discounts offered to Delaware drivers:

 Frequently asked questions

-Finding the best car insurance company when you have a speeding ticket on your record is still possible.
+Finding the best car insurance company when you have a speeding ticket on your record is not difficult.
 One of the most effective methods is to compare numerous carriers to one another and obtain multiple quotes.
-You will find the one offering the best rates for you, as well as the coverage options you want.
+Then you can determine which one offers the best rates for your specific needs.

-It is not necessary to notify your carrier if you receive a speeding ticket.
-Most carriers run driving record reviews during a policy renewal period.
+It is not necessary to notify your carrier if you receive a speeding ticket, but be aware that they will find out about it.
+Most carriers run driving record reviews during your policy renewal period.
 Your next renewal is usually when you will see the ticket impact your car insurance premiums.

 - $100,000 bodily injury liability per person